Trazodone: Serotonergic agents and serotonin syndrome

 Combination of trazodone with selective serotonin reuptake inhibitors (SSRIs), tricyclic antidepressants (TCAs), or monoamine oxidase inhibitors (MAOIs) has a theoretical risk of serotonin syndrome.
 However, trazodone has been studied in combination with SSRIs and seemed to be safe in this context.
 On the other hand, cases of excessive sedation and serotonin syndrome have been reported with a combination of trazodone and fluoxetine or paroxetine.
 This may be due to the combined potentiation of the serotonin system.
-On the other hand, it may be related to the inhibition of cytochrome P450 enzymes by fluoxetine and paroxetine and consequently increased trazodone and mCPP levels.
+Or it may be related to the inhibition of cytochrome P450 enzymes by fluoxetine and paroxetine and consequently increased trazodone and mCPP levels.

 Antagonism of serotonergic psychedelics

 Serotonergic psychedelics like lysergic acid diethylamide (LSD) and psilocybin are thought to mediate their hallucinogenic effects by activating serotonin 5-HT_{2A} receptors.
 By displacing them from the 5-HT_{2A} receptor, serotonin 5-HT_{2A} receptor antagonists can block the hallucinogenic effects of serotonergic psychedelics.
 Serotonin 5-HT_{2A} receptor antagonists like ketanserin and risperidone have been found to fully block or dose-dependently reduce the subjective effects of LSD and psilocybin in clinical studies.

 Trazodone is a potent serotonin 5-HT_{2A} receptor antagonist and may have similar effects.
 Studies have estimated that trazodone occupies 90 to 97% of 5-HT_{2A} receptors at doses of 50 to 200 mg/day.
 Trazodone is less-studied in blocking the effects of serotonergic psychedelics than other serotonin 5-HT_{2A} receptor antagonists like ketanserin and risperidone, but has been reported to reduce the effects of psychedelics in published case reports.
 Specifically, a woman on trazodone 200 mg/day who received a "moderate" dose of LSD was reported to have had reduced LSD-related hallucinogenic and physiological effects.
 In addition, in another instance, a man on trazodone 200 mg/day who received 25 mg psilocybin (a moderate dose) experienced no psychedelic effects at all.

-Trazodone has been used and discussed extensively online as a so-called "trip killer" by recreational psychedelic users.
+Trazodone has been used and discussed extensively online as a trip killer by recreational psychedelic users.
 It was recommended on the social media website Reddit for such purposes 77 times by 2024 with a suggested dose range of 50 to 150 mg.
 Trazodone was one of the most commonly recommended drugs for such purposes, exceeded only by alprazolam, benzodiazepines generally, and quetiapine.